 Oops, I must've missed your post earlier.

+quote: I mean, there's something slightly fucked about asking a teenage girl to forgo any kind of existance beyond slaughter and an early death.
 Yeah, but what if it's for the greater Good?
 Hmm, I'm not sure about free-will in the Hegelian context, if that's what you meant by "freedom of individualism".
 I seem to remember something about the individual will necessarily coinciding with the rational principles and laws governing the universe.

 That's it, between this and mid-terms, I'm brain-dead.
 Thanks for the laugh: TV commercials with nihilistic sensibilities, indeed!